 3. Reasons We Share Personal Data

-We share your personal data with your consent or as necessary to complete any transaction or provide any product you have requested or authorized.
-We also share data with Yaware-controlled affiliates and subsidiaries; with vendors working on our behalf; when required by law or to respond to legal process; to protect our customers; to protect lives; to maintain the security of our products; and to protect the rights or property of Yaware.
+3.1.
+We share your personal data with your consent or as necessary to complete any transaction or provide any Service you have requested or authorized.
+We also share data with Yaware-controlled affiliates and subsidiaries; with vendors working on our behalf; when required by law or to respond to legal process; to protect our customers; to protect lives; to maintain the security of our Services; and to protect the rights or property of Yaware.

 - comply with applicable law or respond to valid legal process, including from law enforcement or other government agencies;

-- protect our customers, for example to prevent spam or attempts to defraud users of our products, or to help prevent the loss of life or serious injury of anyone;
+- protect our customers, for example to prevent spam or attempts to defraud users of our Services, or to help prevent the loss of life or serious injury of anyone;

-- operate and maintain the security of our products, including to prevent or stop an attack on our computer systems or networks; or
+- operate and maintain the security of our Services, including to prevent or stop an attack on our computer systems or networks; or

-You can view, edit, or delete your personal data online for Yaware products.
+4.1.
+You can view, edit, or delete your personal data online for Yaware Services.
 You can also make choices about Yaware's collection and use of your data.

-You can always choose whether you wish to receive promotional email, telephone calls from Yaware.
-You can also opt out from receiving interest-based advertising from Yaware by visiting account settings page, where you can edit and export your personal data.
+4.2.
+You can always choose whether you wish to receive promotional emails, telephone calls from Yaware.
+You can also opt out from receiving interest-based advertising from Yaware by visiting the Account settings page, where you can edit and export your personal data.

 Details see here

+5.2.
 We also use web beacons to help deliver cookies and gather usage and performance data.
-Our websites may include web beacons and cookies from third-party service providers.
+Our Websites may include web beacons and cookies from third-party service providers.

 More details see here